-For the full year 2006, we anticipate reported revenue growth in the range of 2% to 3%.
-We expect the positive impact from price and product mix to be offset by a negative effect of foreign currency translation.
-Price increases in 2006 are expected to offset ongoing raw material inflation.
+For the full year of 2006, we anticipate reported revenue growth in the range of 2% to 4%.
+We expect core unit volume growth of an estimated 3% to 5% and a positive impact from price and product mix estimated to be 1%, partially offset by a 2% sales decline from completed product line divestitures and exited private label business.
+We expect foreign currency translation to have a negligible impact, assuming continuation of current exchange rates through the balance of the year.
+Price increases in 2006 are expected to offset ongoing raw material and energy-related inflation.
 These expectations are subject to changes in economic and market conditions.

-We expect our restructuring and business realignment efforts will reduce costs by \$80 million to \$90 million when completed.
-We estimate that 60% to 70% of these savings will be achieved in 2006.
+We expect our restructuring and business realignment efforts will reduce costs by \$85 million to \$100 million when completed, which includes actions identified in mid-2006, but not yet implemented.
+We estimate that 65% to 75% of these savings will be achieved in 2006.
 However, we expect to reinvest some of the savings in growth initiatives.
 In addition, we anticipate transition costs in 2006 related to our productivity improvement actions, which are expected to total approximately \$15 million to \$20 million.
 Transition costs include accelerated depreciation on assets expected to be retired by the end of 2006, costs of moving equipment and other related costs.
+These costs are expected to be incurred through the end of 2006.

 In compliance with the reissued SFAS No. 123(R), we began recognizing expense for stock-based compensation in 2006.
-We expect the pretax expense related to stock options to be approximately \$19 million in 2006 based on unvested stock options outstanding at April 1, 2006, which will have an estimated \$.12 per share impact on earnings after tax.
+We expect the pretax expense related to stock options to be approximately \$19 million in 2006 based on unvested stock options outstanding at July 1, 2006, which will have an estimated \$.12 per share impact on earnings after tax.

-In 2006, we expect an increase in pretax expenses related to our pension plans of approximately \$5 million, due to changes in actuarial assumptions for our U.S. and international plans.
+In 2006, we expect an increase in pretax expenses related to our pension and postretirement benefits of approximately \$5 million, due to changes in actuarial assumptions for our U.S. and international plans.
 Our estimate of pension expense will be impacted by changes in foreign currency translation.